How well do you understand the impact SEO has on your job search?

 Learn More About Personal SEO, Social Media and Online Visibility

 Personal SEO includes this free download has expert advice and tips to help you improve your personal SEO.

 It is about having a plan and working it!

 You may feel like this is a big waste of time.
 I’ll argue that point all day long.
-If you are game, try carving out just one hour a day to build your message and network!
+If you are game, try carving out just one hour a day to build personal SEO and get your name out there!